bajamircea/bajamircea.github.io/_posts/2022-10-26-mockable-interfaces-idiom.markdown

 hand.

-# What are it's limits?
+# What are its limits?

 **Of the three idioms presented here, this one is the least intellectually sound one**.

-In it's defence we can say that it is useful in the context of lack of compiler/build tools support for intrusive testing where you want to substitute entities for testing purposes with minimal code bloat complexity.
+In its defence we can say that it is useful in the context of lack of compiler/build tools support for intrusive testing where you want to substitute entities for testing purposes with minimal code bloat complexity.
 For example even if there is some code bloat in the declaration and use of the interface,